Pacific security cooperation

 The Dynamics of Security Cooperation in the Pacific Islands

-The second major project output is a policy paper titled Security Cooperation in the Pacific: Workshop Report .
+The second major project output was a policy paper titled Security Cooperation in the Pacific: Workshop Report

 Speakers came from a range of PICs and partner states, including Australia, China, Fiji, Japan, New Caledonia, New Zealand, Papua New Guinea, Samoa, Solomon Islands, and the United States.
 The Pacific Islands Forum Secretariat also attended part of the workshop as an observer.